Guide to Finding a Therapist

 - What ways do you respect and validate your client’s autonomy in terms of medication, diagnosis, and institutionalization?

-Select Your Therapist
+Step 4: Select Your Therapist

-Communicating with Your Therapist
+Step 5: Communicating with Your Therapist

-Because of the power imbalance that exists between client and therapist, some folks may feel like once they finally have found a therapist they should stick it out no matter what.
+Because of the power imbalance that exists between client and therapist, some folks may feel like once they finally have found a therapist, that they should stick it out no matter what.
 However, therapists are people who have biases and make mistakes just like anyone else.
-While your therapist may have studied certain disorders, experiences, or ways of being, you are the expert of your own mind.
+While your therapist may have studied certain “disorders,” experiences, or ways of being, you are the expert of your own mind.
 Feel free to push back on things that they say, especially if they don’t sit right with you.
 The therapeutic relationship is just another type of relationship that requires communication and collaboration like any other.
 If you feel safe and comfortable, you can tell your therapist when they get something wrong.

 If they: